 Note If identifier-1 is numeric or justified right and the FROM phrase is not specified, the Format 1 ACCEPT statement is treated as if it were a Format 3 ACCEPT statement with the CONVERT phrase.
 A compiler option suppresses this modification.
-See the discussion of the Compile Command in Chapter 6, Compiling, in the RM/COBOL-85 User's Guide, for details.
+For details, see the discussion of the Compile Command in Chapter 6: Compiling in the RM/COBOL-85 User's Guide.